bhatts11/Azure-Terraform-Script/Data Lake Deployment/README.md

         * terraform.tfvars -> Tfvars file is automatically loaded without any additional option.
 This is the file where you need to update your resource values\names.

 ### **Usage :**
+#
 **Things to keep in mind are :**

 1. We are using Azure BLOB as backend configuration, so you need to ensure the storage account and container mentioned in the backend configuration exists.
+2. Since we are using data block to fetch key vault secrets, where we store all our sensitive information.
+The key vault and the secrets should already exist.
-2. Data lake linked service is configured using *"Data Lake Deployment\terraform-modules\data-lake\main.tf"* file.
+3. Data lake linked service is configured using *"Data Lake Deployment\terraform-modules\data-lake\main.tf"* file.
 I haven't written code to implement data set because that can vary depending on the requirement.
 But this can be easily added based on the requirement.
+3. App service site config is configured using line number 22 to 26 under *"Data Lake Deployment\terraform-modules\webapp\main.tf"* file.
+The application framework can be changed using these lines (ex: Java, Python, DotNet etc.)

 To run this example, simply follow to steps below: